NACE Awards honor members' outstanding achievements in the career services and HR/staffing professions.

 Ignacio Gallardo, University of California-Santa Barbara

 The Kauffman Award—Acknowledges the accomplishments and contributions of Warren E. Kauffman, who served the association for more than 30 years.
 The recipient is recognized for making a tangible contribution to NACE that significantly improved the association.
-(For career services and employer members, or other individuals who have served the profession.)

 Academy of Fellows—Recognizes individual(s) who have contributed to the profession through the advancement of knowledge, leadership, or excellence in professional practice.
-(For career services and employer members, or other individuals who have served the profession.)

 All current NACE members are eligible to submit for an award.